 - 1 teaspoon freshly ground pepper

-- Cut pork into bite-sized pieces and brown over medium-high heat.
-Do this in two batches so the pan isn’t overcrowded.
-After you put pieces in the pan, don’t turn until well browned on first side.
-Turn and saute on the other side.
-You may need to add additional oil for second batch.
+- Cut 1 lb. of pork cut into bite-sized pieces and brown over medium-high heat.
+Do this in two batches so the pan isn't overcrowded.
+After you put pork pieces in the pan, don't turn until well browned on the first side.
+Turn and fry on the other side.
+You may need to add additional oil for the second batch.

-- Add bacon, onion and garlic back to pork along with cumin, salt and pepper.
-Stir in chicken broth and lemon juice.
-Simmer for 30-45 minutes.
+- Add the fried bacon (save a tablespoon to garnish), and veggies you've already browned back to the skillet with the pork along with 1 T cumin, 1 t seasoning salt, and 1 teaspoon freshly ground pepper.
+Stir in 1 c chicken stock and ¼ c lemon juice.
+Cover and simmer for 30-45 minutes.